faye/faye-websocket-node/README.markdown

 If the connection's protocol version supports it, you can call `ws.ping()` to send a ping message and wait for the client's response.
 This method takes a message string, and an optional callback that fires when a matching pong message is received.
-If the client does not support ping/pong, this method does nothing.
+It returns `true` iff a ping message was sent.
+If the client does not support ping/pong, this method sends no data and returns `false`.

 ```js
 ws.ping('Mic check, one, two', function() {